greninger-lab/revica-strm/README.md

 	OPTIONAL:
 	--pe				For paired-end reads (default: single-end)
 	--ref				Overwrite reference file
-	--m				The median coverage threshold for the initial reference to be considered (default 3) --p				The minimum covered percent by the reads for the initial refernce to be considered (default 60) --dedup				Deduplicated reads using picard before consensus genome assembly --sample			Subsample reads to a fraction or a number --mpxv				Consensus genome assembly for Monkeypox virus using reference NC_063383.1 --help				Displays help message
+	--dedup				Deduplicated reads using picard before consensus genome assembly --sample			Subsample reads to a fraction or a number --m				The median coverage threshold for the initial reference to be considered (default: 0) --p				The minimum covered percent by the reads for the initial refernce to be considered (default: 0) --q				Minimum base quality score threshold for iVar consensus to count base.
+(Default: 20) --t				Minimum frequency threshold(0 - 1) for iVar call consensus.
+(Default: 0.6) --d				Minimum depth for iVar to call consensus.
+(Default: 5) --mpxv				Consensus genome assembly for Monkeypox virus using reference ON563414.3 --help				Displays help message

 ## Usage notes